• Home |

 I'm not a fan of using rifles as home defense weapons.
 Yes, the M4 carbine chambered in 5.56 NATO is used in urban combat environments, but protecting your home is different from a military operation.

-Even with a suppressor to dampen the noise, you must still concern yourself with overpenetration when shooting a rifle cartridge, whether a short action, bolt action rifle, or a semi-auto AR-15.
+Even with a suppressor to dampen the noise, you must still concern yourself with over-penetration when firing a rifle cartridge, regardless of whether you're wielding a short-action rifle, bolt-action rifle, or semi-auto AR-15.

 Ammo & Rifle Cost/Availability

-The availability and cost of ammo and the gun are significant determining factors when I purchase a new rifle.
+Availability and cost of the gun are significant determining factors when I purchase a new rifle.

 That's why the 6.5 Creedmoor easily takes this category.
 You can get 6.5 Creedmoor ammo, which is much cheaper than 277 Fury ammo.
 However, 6.5 Creedmoor rounds can be as pricey as 277 Fury rounds.

-The Lake City Armory, which Winchester Ammunition manages at the time of writing, makes 277 Fury ammo for the military.
+The Lake City Army Ammunition Plant (which Winchester manages at the time of writing) makes 277 Fury ammo for the military.
 But on the civilian side of things, only Sig Sauer makes Fury ammo that you and I can buy.

 6.5 Creedmoor ammo is much more readily available because companies like Hornady, Remington, Winchester, and many other manufacturers make 6.5 Creedmoor ammo.